Mafalda-hub/Horoscope/README.md

 - Day 3 - Static Pages and Styling

   - The third and final day of the build was spent putting together the static <em>Home</em> and <em>About</em> pages.
   - We also used this time to create the logo for the application and style the pages using custom CSS.
-We had an option to use a CSS framework such as Bulma, but we made the decision to write the CSS ourselves and take the opportunity to practice styling.
+We had an option to use a CSS framework such as Bulma, but we made the decision to write the CSS ourselves and take the opportunity to practise styling.

 ## BUGS, BLOCKERS & WINS

-- At this point the register and login page aren't quite working, but after a little investigation this is simply due to not handling the token that is returned from the login.
+- At this point, the register and login pages aren't quite working, but after a little investigation this is simply due to not handling the token that is returned from the login.
 This is something that we will address in an update at a later stage, as it is not a critical bug for the performance or functionality of the application.
+- The design was mostly done by Tom whereas I did most of the backend.
+We then figured that this wasn't a smart choice and should’ve organised ourselves better by using a Trello board instead of communicating only through Zoom calls and Slack.

 ## FUTURE FEATURES + KEY LEARNINGS